 We believe that NOI is a useful measure of our operating performance.
-We define NOI as income from operations plus real estate depreciation and amortization, general and administrative expenses, acquisition and other costs, amortization of identifiable intangibles and straight-line rent adjustments to revenue from long-term leases.
+We define NOI as income from operations plus real estate depreciation and amortization, general and administrative expenses, acquisition and other costs, amortization of identifiable intangibles and straight-line rent adjustments to revenue from long-term leases, less gain on termination of lease.
 We believe that this measure is widely recognized and provides an operating perspective not immediately apparent from GAAP income from operations or net income (loss).
-We use NOI to evaluate our performance because NOI allows us to evaluate the operating performance of our Company by measuring the core operations of property performance and capturing trends in rental housing and property operating expenses.
+We use NOI to evaluate our performance because NOI allows us to evaluate the operating performance of our company by measuring the core operations of property performance and capturing trends in rental housing and property operating expenses.
 NOI is also a widely used metric in valuation of properties.